Archdeacon of Sudbury

 The Archdeacon of Sudbury is a senior cleric in the Diocese of St Edmundsbury and Ipswich.

 The archdeacon is responsible for the disciplinary supervision of the clergy in its five rural deaneries; Clare, Ixworth, Lavenham, Sudbury and Thingoe.

 History

+This archdeaconry was separated from the original archdeaconry of Suffolk in 1127.
+Sudbury which comprised eight deaneries in 1256 and in 1911 had eleven.
+There were also three districts under peculiar jurisdiction of Canterbury and one under that of Rochester.

-Originally in the Diocese of Norwich, the Sudbury archdeaconry was transferred to the Diocese of Ely in 1837.
+Originally in the Diocese of Norwich, the Sudbury archdeaconry was transferred by the Ecclesiastical Commissioners to the Diocese of Ely in 1837.
 It was then transferred a second time to the Diocese of St Edmundsbury and Ipswich in 1914.
 The current archdeacon is David Jenkins.